§ H-4 EAD

 The H-4 Employment Authorization Document is a lifeline for many dual-income families stuck in the green card backlog.
-When it is working, it is invisible.
+When it is working it is invisible.
 When renewal paperwork stalls or a supporting I-140 gets revoked, it can take a family’s income offline overnight.
-This guide walks through the rules so you can plan the renewal with confidence.
+This is how the rules actually work.

 The H-4 EAD was created by the 2015 rule that added 8 CFR § 274a.12(c)(26).
 It allows a spouse in H-4 status to apply for employment authorization if the H-1B principal has either (a) an approved Form I-140 in any employment-based preference, or (b) been granted H-1B status beyond the 6-year limit under sections 106(a) and (b) of AC21.
 In practice, most H-4 EADs are tied to category (a): an approved I-140 in EB-2 or EB-3.